International Awards & Honours A-G

 The Niels Henrik Abel Memorial Fund was established on 1 January 2002, to award the Abel Prize for outstanding scientific work in the field of mathematics.
 The prize amount is 6 million NOK (about 750,000 Euro) and was awarded for the first time on 3 June 2003.

 The Sloan Research Fellowships seek to stimulate fundamental research by early-career scientists and scholars of outstanding promise.
-These two-year fellowships are awarded yearly to 120 researchers in recognition of distinguished performance and a unique potential to make substantial contributions to their field.
+These two-year fellowships are awarded yearly to approximately 120 researchers in recognition of distinguished performance and a unique potential to make substantial contributions to their field.
+The fellowships are a two-year term with a monetary amount of $70,000.

 Alton Ochsner Award relating Smoking & Disease